lucapette/website/content/writing/my-experience-with-kanban.markdown

 I consider every version of Kanban is a variation of the sequential stages: to do, doing, done.
 As we are talking specifically about development it is likely to imagine there is a stage for QA processes (we have two, for example).
 A lot of teams I know assign different people in their team different roles.
 Each person in a specific role would move things from a stage to another or have a special right or duty at a stage.
 In my view, this is not a thing.
 Everyone does everything at every stage and I have a lot of reasons for "gently forcing" my teams to work this way.
 I do not like "special rights".
 I worked for companies where developers could not access production machines (which is a bad sign), I even worked for a company where developers could not access staging machines.
 Everyone does everything means everyone can help improving every stage, everyone gets the full picture, everyone feels the pleasure and the pain of what works and what does not in the process.
 The great side-effect of forcing a no-roles policy is that it helps forming a team quicker and to introduce new members to an existing team.
-The reason is quite obvious but most people seem to overlook it: if everyone does everything people need to talk to each other more to get or give help about specific tasks they're trying to accomplish.
+The reason is quite obvious but most people seem to overlook
+it: if everyone does everything people need to talk to each other more to get or give help about specific tasks they're trying to accomplish.
 You are not creating sub-teams inside your teams, good communication is a key factor.

 ### Focus on what is in progress

 I like this aspect of Kanban: after some time people get used to the fact that a lot of work in progress is not a good thing.
-Being 100% busy is not a good thing and old school managers shake when they hear me advising your team should never be fully busy.
-I like when everyone runs out of work almost daily.
+Being 100% busy is not a good thing and old school managers shake their head when they hear me advising your team should never be fully busy.
+I like it so that everyone runs out of work almost daily.
 By design, our process lets people run out of things they can start working on.
 And I love it.
 The reason is pretty simple: writing the code is the fun part.
 Code needs to be reviewed, tested and validated in different environments.
 The rule I came up with in order to be sure we would focus on what is actually important (aka shipping code that makes your customers happy) is very simple and very strict: you cannot start working on anything new unless something else you did not write the code for can be moved further in the process (testing, review, deployment or whatever, it does not really matter).
 This rule "forces" people to think about the process itself.
 Starting to work on something new is exciting, writing code to solve a problem as well.
 No one cares about that until it is released though.
 And that is what matters for the focus.
 I have to admit it is not always easy to work this way.
 Everything comes with trade-offs and the downside of being always about to run out of work is that managers have to work more than usual.
 This process requires constant attention.

 ### No batching, everything is done just in time